3 Managing algorithmic complexity

 abline(v = lambdas[which.min(RMSEs)], col = "red", lwd = 1.5)

-The cv.glmnet function does per default a 5xCV (so 5 splits) and in each split different values for \(\lambda\) are tested
+Alternatively, you automatically run a CV to determine the hyperparameters for glmnet, using the cv.glmnet function which does per default a 5xCV (so 5 splits) and in each split different values for \(\lambda\) are tested

 m1 = glmnet::cv.glmnet(x = X, y = Y, alpha = 0.5, nfolds = 5)